rage/programming-23/data/part-12/3-functional-programming.md

 ## Accepted attempts

 Please write a function named `accepted(attempts: list)` which takes a list of CourseAttempt objects as its argument.
-The functions should return a new list of CourseAttempt object, including only those items from the original list whose grade is at least 1.
+The function should return a new list of CourseAttempt objects, including only those items from the original list whose grade is at least 1.

 ```python
 s1 = CourseAttempt("Peter Python", "Introduction to Programming", 3)